FREE SHIPPING on orders over $75 International: over $250

 Where Is Hei Cha Produced?

 Unlike Pu-erh, Dark Tea is not regionally-specific.
 It can be produced anywhere, as long as the climate and terroir allow it.
 However, each variety of this tea is particular to its origin.
-For example, tea craftsmen will not produce Liu Bao, which originates in Guangxi province, in any other region.
+For example, Liu Bao belongs to Guangxi province, while Liu An belongs to Anhui.

-Every type of Hei Cha is associated with a particular place of origin in China and are not produced anywhere else in China.
-The local standards the production of this tea make each one unique and like no other.
+Every type of Hei Cha is associated with a particular place of origin in China.
+The local standards for the production of this tea make each one unique.

 Dark Tea And Traditional Chinese Medicine

 From a medicinal standpoint, Hei Cha is much valued in Traditional Chinese Medicine (TCM) practices.
 It can hold both cooling and warming qualities depending on its fermentation level.
-Hei Cha can remove excess heat and clear blood.
-At the same time, it warms the body by eliminating excess dampness.
+Hei Cha can remove excess heat.
+At the same time, it warms the body by dispelling dampness.

 Furthermore, Dark Tea can improve the microbiome in our digestive system.